Legend

 80 miles

-Will connect the Central Valley to the Antelope Valley, closing the existing passenger rail gap over the Tehachapi Mountains with proposed stations in Bakersfield and at the Palmdale Transportation Center, connecting the cities of Tehachapi, Lancaster and Palmdale and communities of Edison and Rosamond.
+Will connect the Central Valley to the Antelope Valley, closing the existing passenger rail gap over the Tehachapi Mountains with proposed stations in Bakersfield and at the Palmdale Transportation Center.
+In September 2021, the Authority’s Board approved final environmental documents for this section, the first in the Southern California Region.

 Palmdale to Burbank